top of page

 • 2 min read

-The year is 2011, and I'm lying with my back in the sand, tracing constellations with my fingertips.
-I can feel myself suspended between everything I've ever known and everything I have yet to experience.
-It's my senior trip, and I'm acutely aware that nothing will ever be the same again.
+The year is 2011, and I'm lying with my back in the sand, my mouth stretched open and my belly sore from laughing.
+I trace shining constellations with my fingertips and I can feel myself suspended between everything I've ever known and everything I have yet to experience.
+It's my senior trip, and I'm intuitively aware that nothing will ever be the same again.

 Suddenly, a pop splits the air.
-Followed by a scream that vibrates through my skin and pulls me back down to earth.
-A recent graduate folds into the sand, limp as a rag doll.
+Followed by a scream that vibrates through my skin and pulls me back down from the stars.
+A recent graduate from our rival high school folds into the sand, her body limp as a rag doll.

-Before I can fully grasp what’s happening, my legs are propelling me away from the crashing waves, towards the hotel, my sight narrowing in on the illusion of safety.
+Before I can fully grasp what’s happening, my legs are propelling me away from the crashing waves, dodging motion blurred bodies, my sight narrowing in on the hotel, an illusion of safety.

 Disoriented.
 The air like molasses.
+Legs in slow motion.
 What is happening?

 Sensory latency is the time it takes for an electrical impulse to travel from a point of stimulation on a sensory nerve to a recording electrode.
 Mine is delayed.

 Inches from the hotel I glance back.
-I see the familiar long blonde hair of my best friend buried under a mass of five men, their fists show no mercy.
+Across the beach, I see the familiar long blonde hair of my best friend buried under a mass of five men.
+Their fists show no mercy.

 I run back into the war zone.